mobily-enterprises/jsonreststores/README.md

 In any case, the property `idProperty` is set as last element of `paramIds`; in this example, it is `id`.

 In the documentation, I will often refers to `paramIds`, which is an array of element in the schema which match the ones in the route.
-However, in all examples I will use the "shortened" version without repeating IDs unnecessarily.
+However, in all examples I will declare stores using the "shortened" version.

 # A nested store